veronikagregorec/jane-doe-portfolio/README.md

 ![](screenshots/about.png)

-Project with hover to individual project.
+Project page with hover to individual project.
 Hover allows you to click on GitHub or on the website.

 ![](screenshots/projects.png)

-Contact with footer.
+Contact page with footer.

 ![](screenshots/contact.png )